World War II by country

 Almost every country in the world participated in World War II.
-Most were neutral at the beginning, but only a relatively few nations remained neutral to the end.
-The Second World War pitted two alliances against each other, the Axis powers and the Allied powers; the Soviet Union served 34 million men and women, Germany 18 million, the U.S 16 million, Japan 9 million, and Great Britain 6 million.
-It is estimated that in total, 127 million people were mobilised during the war.
-It is generally estimated that a total of 72 million people died, with the lowest estimate being 40 million dead and the highest estimate being 90 million dead.
-The leading Axis powers were Nazi Germany, the Empire of Japan and the Kingdom of Italy; while the British Empire, the United States and the Soviet Union were the "Big Three" Allied powers.
+Most were neutral at the beginning, but relatively few nations remained neutral to the end.
+World War II pitted two alliances against each other, the Allies and the Axis powers.
+It is estimated that 74 million people died, with estimates ranging from 40 million to 90 million dead (including all genocide casualties).
+The main Axis powers were Nazi Germany, the Empire of Japan, and the Kingdom of Italy; while the United Kingdom, the United States, the Soviet Union and China were the "Big Four" Allied powers.

-The countries involved in or affected by World War II are listed here alphabetically, with a description of their role in the conflict.
+The countries involved in or affected by World War II are listed alphabetically, with a description of their role in the conflict.